 This is a Greek dish that is typically very VERY high in calories due to the deep frying of certain elements – potatoes and aubergines, and it contains lamb mince, which again is quite fatty.
 Not to mention the creamy topping made (by my Yiayia, RIP) with evaporated milk and eggs.
 All that equals a TASTY dish, but also about 2 zillion calories!

 I’ve been making my moussaka this way for many years now.
 I developed it whilst on (yet another) diet plan, and omitted the potatoes, which were replaced with courgettes.
 I also cut out the deep frying, by grilling the vegetables instead.
 The topping got made with low-fat yoghurt and eggs, and the mince, well, I had to use less than normal, buy a lower fat version and drain off the excess fat that came out during the cooking.

 As with [most] Greek dishes, it has quite a few steps…I said when making flaounes that I’m sure it’s to keep the women in the kitchen lol.
 But to me, all the Greek dishes that I make, that have been passed on to me by my beloved Yiayia (grandmother) are well worth the effort…even in lower calorie form!

-So, jump to the recipe if you'd like to give it a go, and print or save it using the 'Print Friendly' button at the end of this post...and now, please read through my step-by-step guide to help you make it :)
+The full recipe is at the end of this post, or read through my step-by-step guide to help you make it :)